gmotta23/Locations/README.md

 > A medida que mais estabelecimentos são criados, a contagem deles é exibida, junto com a média
 > de estabelecimentos por estado e um gráfico que representa a quantidade de estabelecimentos por estado.

+>Important note: Google API key is not functional.
+You should insert a key from a Google account (Google's Places API) for the application to run properly.

 ## Build Setup

 ``` bash